open-contracting-extensions/government-procurement-agreement/docs/gpa.md

             <li>Find the <code>Organization</code> object in the <code>parties</code> array whose <code>id</code> matches <code>tender/procuringEntity/id</code></li>
             <li>Enter <q>the language or languages in which tenders or requests for participation may be submitted</q> in its <code>contactPoint/availableLanguage</code></li>
           </ul>
+          This requires the <a href="https://github.com/open-contracting/ocds_additionalContactPoints_extension">Additional Contact Points</a> extension.
         </td>
       </tr>
       <tr>